-How to use the Tree-Nation API in a context of platform gamification around the tree-gifts
+How to use Tree-Nation's IOT in a context of platform gamification around Tree-Gifts.

 The following case study explains one potential use of the API including 2 levels of interactions: a SAAS platform and the end-users of the SAAS.

 In this case study, the API user is a SAAS platform that wants to include trees as a gamification mechanism within its platform.
 The SAAS platform is connected to the Tree-Nation API in order to add the Tree-Gift reward system to its platform.